What Are the Differences Between the ACT and SAT

 The essay score comprises about 25% of the “weight” of the student’s “Writing” score.
 The Essay score is combined with the 49 multiple choice questions to yield a 200 – 800 score.
 As with all SAT scores, 500 was the original median when the test was first introduced, but scores in actuality average slightly above 500.

-You can find the concordance tables and guidelines for proper use on our website at www.act.org/aap/concordance
+The tables and guidelines for proper use formerly at www.act.org/aap/concordance are no longer in evidence.

 Critical Reading + Math